- Home

 Harvard University

-Dr. Tenforde is an assistant professor in the Department of Physical Medicine and Rehabilitation at Harvard Medical School.
-He is a sports medicine physician at the Spaulding National Running Center – one of the only centers in the United States exclusively dedicated to the diagnosis and treatment of running-related injuries.
-Dr. Tenforde has the unique perspective of being both a doctor and a former professional runner who was an All-American at Stanford University where he contributed to three NCAA National Team Championships and later qualified for the Olympic trials.
-Dr. Tenforde’s research has focused on the evaluation of biological and biomechanical risk factors for stress fractures and other running injuries.
-He is also investigating how to prevent injuries in athletes.
-His research has been published in many medical journals including Sports Medicine, American Journal of Sports Medicine and Medicine and Science in Sports and Exercise.
-Dr. Tenforde frequently lectures on sports injury and prevention, and when he’s not working you’ll find him training for the Boston Marathon.
+Dr. Tenforde is an Associate Professor in the Department of Physical Medicine and Reha¬bilitation at Harvard Medical School.
+He is a sports medicine physician at Spaulding Rehabilitation, a member of the Mass General Brigham healthcare system.
+Dr. Tenforde is the Director of Shockwave Medicine and Running Medicine at the Spaulding National Running Center – one of the only centers in the United States exclusively dedicated to the diagnosis and treatment of running-related injuries.
+Dr. Tenforde has the unique perspective of being both a doctor and a former profes¬sional runner who was an All-American at Stanford Univer¬sity where he contributed to three NCAA National Team Championships and later qualified for the Olympic trials.
+Dr. Tenforde’s research has focused on understanding modifiable risk factors for stress fractures, tendinopathy and other running injuries and interventions to address these injuries including use of extracorporeal shockwave for knee osteoarthritis, Achilles tendinopathy and bone stress injuries.
+He has received multiple grants to support his research and his work has resulted in over 200 publications and 100 research abstracts.
+He also serves as course co-director for the annual Harvard Sports Medicine CME meeting and Senior Editor for PM&R Journal.

 Dr. Gregory Soghikian